brian-nelson/naiad/README.md

 # Acknowlegements

-1. The ActivityPub implementation is adapted from Fedodo's Fedodo Server. https://github.com/Fedodo/Fedodo.Server
+1. The ActivityPub implementation is adapted from Fedodo's Fedodo Server.
+See https://github.com/Fedodo/Fedodo.Server for more information.